tfahlgren/mapping-robot/README.md

 TO RUN PROGRAM FROM WINDOWS COMMAND PROMPT:

--Be sure latest version of Java Development Kit is installed./n -Point PATH variable to JDK to ensure compiling -Navigate to "/mapping-robot/src"
+1. Be sure latest version of Java Development Kit is installed.
+2. Point PATH variable to JDK to ensure compiling.
+3. Navigate to "/mapping-robot/src".
--Compile the program using "javac robot.java"
+4. Compile the program using "javac robot.java".
--Run the program using "java robot.java"
+5. Run the program using "java robot.java".
--Follow prompt by typing robot directions
+6. Follow prompt by typing robot directions.

 Sample input:
 2017-01-01; Coffee Shop; L2, L5, L5, R5, L2